 I’ve always pictured a Victorian sort of feeling to the characters and the story, so for the cover, I chose a color palette of muted purple, light blue, and yellow.
 I avoided black entirely, as it felt too heavy.
 I drew a raven with a scratchy etching type of style that is a modern take on the old-school etchings from that era.
 I found the perfect Victorian-ish font to complement the type and the raven.
 The title page was missing something, though, and I quickly designed a eyecon logo for it that adds just the right amount of mystery and intrigue.

 Now that the first chapter is done, I feel compelled to continue the story.
 My current plan is to release each chapter as an eBook as I go.
 Once all chapters are out, I intend to collect them into one printed volume (maybe 2 depending on page length).
 I might do even do a special limited edition hardcover.
-We’ll see when I get that far!
-I figure it could be a good way to build up a momentum for the book making more of a serial like this.
+We’ll see when I get that far.
+I figure it could be a good way to build up a momentum for the book by making it serial story.
 Plus, I will have 13 cover designs and it will give me some nice additions to my portfolio!

 You can purchase The Longest Night / Hour One : The Graveyard / here.